Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 * Models and Views should not hold a strong reference of the ViewController.
 Instead Model communicate to the Controllers through Property Observers and Views communicate to Controller by IBActions.
 * Models and Views are meant to be reusable, but Controllers not because Controllers have specific logic.

-The following is a basic example where we illustrate that has been said.
-The Model is a basic struct that hold the data.
+The following is a basic example where we illustrate what has been said.
+The Model is a basic struct that holds the data.
 A view could be any subclass of UIView, it is reusable.
 The View Controller holds a strong reference of the Model and the View, but no one owns it.
 The communication between the components is clear.
 The controller modifies the view and the model directly.
 The View talks to the Controller by IBActions, the View Could talk to the Controller by observers or delegates, but it will come later in this article.

 ```
 // MARK: - Model